rczyrnik/Find-A-Flatmate/README.md

 #### Point A: San Francisco, California

 Tons of users, we can afford to miss out on a few opportuntiites.
 False positive rate is down at 10% so we are unlikely to show potential users who wouldn't be a good match.
-To achieve such a low fals positive rate, we have to accept a true positive rate at 50%, which isn't great; it means we're not picking up on about half of potential matches.
+To achieve such a low false positive rate, we have to accept a true positive rate at 50%, which isn't great; it means we're not picking up on about half of potential matches.
 But as long as there are lots of fish in the sea, it's not imperative that we catch them all.

 #### Point B: Hartford, Connecticut